What To Eat At Citi Field: The Burger Dilemma

 If you have trouble deciding what to eat at Citi Field, you’re not alone.
 The food choices at the home of the Mets are very impressive and get more so every year, with contributions from several well-known restaurateurs and award-winning executive chefs.

-When you include the clubs and McFadden’s restaurant, there are (at least) three kinds of gourmet pizza, five styles of burgers, and an astounding ten kinds of fries.
+When you include the clubs and McFadden’s restaurant, there are (at least) three kinds of gourmet pizza, half a dozen styles of burgers, and an astounding ten kinds of fries.
 Just on one food item alone, you could be grappling with a difficult decision.

 What To Eat At Citi Field, Burger #1: The Shackburger.
 The Shake Shack is by far the most popular food stand at Citi Field; lines get very long shortly after the gates open and stay long throughout the game.
 I even read that people waited for two hours in line during the 2015 World Series!